 Why I Love the Magdalen Islands

-Because the Islands teach you to slow down.
-Fog becomes a filter, wind writes the soundtrack, and colour tells the story.
-Even a lost day to weather gives something back—space to notice small houses, empty beaches, and the way light returns like a promise.
+The Islands teach you to slow down.
+Out here, fog becomes a natural filter, the wind writes the soundtrack, and colour tells the story.
+Even when the weather “stole” a day of my adventure, it gave something back—the space to notice the small houses, the empty beaches, and the way light returns to the coast like a promise.
+It’s a place where the mishaps are just as memorable as the views.

 Frequently Asked Questions about the Islands